 It’s handy to know the local weather forecast when hiking, camping and choosing driving routes.
 Or, at least, I thought it would be before I ordered a forecast while camping in Gonarezhou.
 It told us a temperature of 47 degrees Celsius was in our near future.
 There was nothing we could do but sweat it out in a stuffy tent.
 Garmin offers basic, premium and marine forecasts you can order for your current location or any other waypoint you set.

 Thankfully, we didn’t have to test the SOS feature during our trip, but it was comforting to know that the device could send an SOS to a global search and rescue centre equipped to help at any time.
 Once triggered, we would communicate the nature of the emergency through two-way messaging and get feedback on what to do.
 The monitoring centre dispatches help to the location and notifies emergency contacts.

 To use inReach, you need a compatible Garmin device and a subscription.
 The inReach Mini weighs 100g and is amazingly small – about the size of a pack of playing cards.
 It has all the communication options you need and is even more powerful when paired with a smartphone for easier typing and mapping.
 It’s great for minimalists who use other means to navigate.

 For access to the satellite communication network, Garmin charges on an annual or monthly basis.
-They currently offer plans varying from around R200 to R820 per month including different bundles of text messages and tracking points.
 You pay a bit more for a month-by-month option, but you get the freedom to change plans or put the subscription on hold depending on your adventure schedule.

 Embrace adventure and go off-the-beaten path in 2020!
 Don’t forget to load the latest GPS maps on your Garmin device to keep you on track.
 Map owners are entitled to a free upgrade on the next version and 50% off all subsequent purchases.
 Read our map upgrade policy for more information.